4 myths about compound interest

-NUTS AND BOLTS 🔩: Compound interest is crucial to your financial future, but people regularly misunderstand it.
+Compound interest is crucial to your financial future, but people regularly misunderstand it.
 Don't be one of them.
-These are the facts.

 - Not only did you earn interest on your original deposit, you've also earned interest on the interest from the first year.

-Even more simply, you've scored $21 for doing literally nothing.
+Simply put, you've scored $2,100 for doing literally nothing.
 The longer this goes on, the bigger the gains.
-In our example, after 10 years you'd have $271.
+In our example, after 10 years you'd have a whopping $27,100.

-So what's the lesson?
 For most of us, some debt is unavoidable.
-We'll take on a mortgage because experience shows our property value will generally rise, and because we don't have a spare half-a-million dollars lying around.
+We'll take on a mortgage because experience shows our property value will generally rise, and because we don't have a spare million dollars lying around.
 Also, we need somewhere to live.

 But if our debt doesn't ultimately result in a gain, compound interest is a killer.
 Paying interest on a credit card debt at 19.94% (the average rate in Australia) is a recipe for ongoing financial failure.
 Make compound interest work for you, not the bank.

-2. MYTH: Compound interest is irrelevant when interest rates are low
+2. Compound interest is irrelevant when interest rates are low

 The higher the rate and the more you can save, the better you'll do.
 But compound interest helps increase your savings even when rates are low.